HopeTechDev/Practice-Python-w-Me/README.md

         print("Great!
 Your weight is within a healthy range.
 Keep it up!")

 ```
-#### 📝 *I'll soon upload the jupyter notebook file after I play around with my code some more and add additional features to it.*
+#### I'll soon upload the jupyter notebook file after I play around with my code some more and add additional features to it.

 ---

 #### 💪 *“Stronger today than yesterday.”*

+---